 SAP EWM is doing well in the market.
 It is a robust product that is being enhanced with each new version.
 It is also tightly integrated into other SAP products, which makes it streamlined and user-friendly.

 Companies are best served to buy from one vendor software products that are integrated and work well in the ecosystem rather than buying multiple different software products and having to integrate them and manage the integration.

 SAP EWM is going to continue to grow and be adopted by the market, which is the main reason you want to educate yourself on SAP EWM.
 It will help you both in your current position and career.
 The job prospects for SAP professionals with SAP EWM skills are bright.
 The complexities of world-wide Supply Chains have made it a requirement for robust Warehouse Management Systems such as SAP EWM.

-Trade tensions are creating need for flexibility, automation and efficiencies.
+Trade tensions are creating a need for flexibility, automation, and efficiencies.
 After 2020, SAP will not be supporting its legacy WM -Warehouse Management System.
 Therefore, customers will have to transition to SAP EWM.
 It's a great time to get a jump start on the transition and learn the basics of EWM.